liviaruegger/unity-terrain-exporter/README.md

 * **Automatic Square Crop:** Crops the input raster to the largest possible square from its center. *Optimized: skips crop if image is already square.*
 * **16-bit RAW Conversion:** Normalizes height data (from 32-bit float to 16-bit integer) and exports it as a Little Endian `.raw` file compatible with Unity's terrain system.
-* **Smart Padding Detection:** Automatically detects and excludes zero-value padding in image borders (common after rotation/cropping) from height calculations, ensuring accurate terrain elevation ranges.
+* **Smart Padding Detection:** Automatically detects and excludes zero-value padding in image borders (common after reprojection) from height calculations, ensuring accurate terrain elevation ranges.
 * **Projection Validation:** Warns if input is not in UTM projection (recommended for accurate metric scaling in Unity).
 * **Detailed Logging:** Calculates and displays the specific **Resolution** and **Terrain Size (X, Y, Z)** values needed for the Unity import settings.